YouTube Collaboration: How to Collab with Other YouTubers

 If you're just starting out on YouTube, teaming up with others can help you grow.
 Early collabs might give you a boost.
 First, know your YouTube niche well and build a steady collection of videos that show your style.

-Our discord chat room is another option.
-Creators gather there to network and learn YouTube tips, so you’re bound to find YouTubers looking to collab.
+Our Discord server is another option.
+Creators gather there to network and learn YouTube tips, so you’re bound to find YouTubers looking to partner up.

 3. Brainstorm Video Ideas Before You Send Collab Emails